-The Chairperson of the CareerSource Heartland Board of Directors is William (Bill) J. Nielander, P.A., Nielander Law Firm, 172 E. Interlake Blvd., Lake Placid, FL 33852, 863-465-8181.

-B. Provide a description of how the LWDB was involved in the development, review, and approval of the plan.
+The Vice-Chairperson of the CareerSource Heartland Board of Directors is William J. (Bill) Nielander, Nielander Law Firm P.A., 172 E. Interlake Blvd., Lake Placid, FL 33852.
+(863) 465-8181. wjn@nielander.com.
+C. Provide a description of how the LWDB was involved in the development, review, and approval of the local plan and its two-year modification.

 CSH maintains a continuous process of planning, implementation, and evaluation, with Board members regularly providing input into both philosophical and strategic planning processes.
 The committee structure of the Board allows for small group discussion and the development of specific aspects of the plan, along with its overall objectives and processes.
-Planning efforts focus on public and local agency partner input into the implementation of WIOA and its integration with other programs such as Adult Education and Literacy, Division of Vocational Rehabilitation, Division of Blind Services, Welfare Transition, Migrant Seasonal Farmworker and Agricultural Programs including the Farmworker Career Development Programs, Veterans Services, Carl Perkins and others.
+Planning efforts focus on public and local agency partner input into the implementation of WIOA and its integration with other programs such as Adult Education and Literacy, Division of Vocational Rehabilitation, Division of Blind Services, Welfare Transition, Veterans Services, Carl Perkins, Migrant Seasonal Farmworker and Agricultural Programs including the Farmworker Career Development Programs, and others.
 Relationships have been established and maintained with local economic development organizations, Central Florida Regional Planning Council (CFRPC), local airport authorities, educational facilities, businesses, chambers of commerce and other community entities.
-As our approach is ongoing, our strategies evolve and regularly align local initiatives with State and Federal imperatives.
+Due to our approach to continuous improvement, our strategies evolve and regularly align local initiatives with State and Federal imperatives.
 At each step of this process, the Board has provided direction and oversight.

-Throughout the planning process, the President/CEO has kept the Board apprised of the developments and recommendations of the State's WIOA Task Force.
-CSH By-laws and board membership have been reviewed and updated.
-Members of partner agencies, clients, and the public at large regularly attend meetings and were invited to submit input and comment on the activities of the Board.
+Throughout the planning process, the President/CEO has kept the Board apprised of the developments and recommendations of CareerSource Florida and the Department of Economic Opportunity.
+CSH By-laws and board membership have been periodically reviewed and updated.
+Members of partner agencies, clients, and the public at large regularly attend meetings and are invited to submit input and comment on the activities of the Board.
 The Board approved the development of the memoranda of understanding that resulted from these meetings.